antonioribeiro/zipcode/readme.md

 }
 ```

-ZIPcode returns a `PragmaRX\ZIPcode\Support\Result` object and all properties can be accessed:
+ZipCode returns a `PragmaRX\ZipCode\Support\Result` object and all properties can be accessed:

 * As array
 * As string, which will make it return a JSON